-Connect to Multiple When enabled, input channel or serial signal pin can communicate to multiple functionality.
+Connect to Multiple When enabled, input channel or serial signal pin can communicate to multiple

-Define Additional
+Define Additional Hosts Button

 Click this button to define the hosts/IOLANs that this channel or serial signal pin will connect to.
-This button is also used to define the Primary/Backup host
+This button is also used to define the Primary/Backup host functionality.